Chart Color Schemes

 South Yunderup has a typical household mix, with a fairly typical median household size

-Family households comprise 76.0% of all households, including 25.6% couples with children, 38.7% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 24.0%, with lone person households at 21.8% and group households comprising 2.3% of the total.
-The median household size is 2.4 people, which matches the Greater Perth average.
+Family households constitute 76.0% of all households, including 25.6% couples with children, 38.7% couples without children, and 10.7% single parent families.
+Non-family households account for the remaining 24.0%, with lone person households at 21.8% and group households comprising 2.3%.
+The median household size is 2.4 people, aligning with the Greater Perth average.

 Frequently Asked Questions - Households